 The chain is as strong as its weakest link.
 In vision systems, image processors have evolved at such rapid pace that lens technologies have not been able to catch up.
 As in: it is not always possible to produce high-end lenses within the cost- and other requirements for certain applications.
-That’s why researcher Ljubomir Jovanov and his colleagues at IPI – imec’s Image Processing and Interpretation research group at the University of Ghent (UGent) – have now developed a dedicated software solution to compensate for unwanted artefacts and color aberrations which result from this quality gap.
+That’s why researcher Ljubomir Jovanov and his colleagues at IPI – imec’s Image Processing and Interpretation research group at the University of Ghent (UGent) – have now developed a dedicated software solution to compensate for unwanted artifacts and color aberrations which result from this quality gap.
 With their software, they initially target the markets of security cameras and high-end broadcasting cameras.

 Downsides of the race for more and smaller pixels